 3. Pay for Outcomes, not for Performance

 Pay for performance is a compensation strategy that many organizations implement to justify rewards for high performers and associate employee goals to company objectives.
-Talent management systems, such as the PeopleFluent Talent Productivity Platform, integrate performance management systems with compensation planning.
-This delivers across various performance rating groups to guide merit increase and reward decisions and ensure they align with company strategy.
+Talent management systems, such as the PeopleFluent Talent Productivity Platform, integrate performance management systems with compensation planning to guide merit increase and reward decisions and ensure they align with company strategy.

 “Organizations will most likely continue to target key employees and high performers with above average pay adjustments and retention bonuses, while the bulk of the employee population will see more of the same this year.”
 US Cash Compensation Outlook for 2016 Kerry Chou, WorldatWork, Senior Practice Leader

 For example, manufacturers use workforce management systems to measure line employee activity, tracking output, quality, scrap, shortage, downtime, and other metrics.
-These data are typically used to associate shift employees and equipment with work orders to measure staffing efficiency for scheduling to meet demand.
+These data are typically used to measure staffing efficiency for scheduling to meet demand.

-That same information can be used by compensation leaders to reward employees based on outcomes—not just in manufacturing, but also in retail stores, by tying task management systems to performance and compensation.
+But this information can also be used by compensation leaders to reward employees based on outcomes—not just in manufacturing, but also in other industries, by tying task management systems to performance and compensation.

 Integrate and Elevate for Maximum Strategic Impact

-Talent management technology discussions often focus heavily on recruiting, learning, and performance management solutions, but a modern compensation management software integrated with a talent management suite can elevate the strategic impact of your talent strategy to the organization.
+While talent management technology discussions often focus heavily on recruiting, learning, and performance management solutions, compensation is cited as one of the top factors in talent retention, acquisition, and development.
+So a modern compensation management software integrated with a talent management suite can elevate the strategic impact of your talent strategy to the organization.